Ian E. Gauthier

 BA Crim, MPA, JD

 Ian has a Criminology degree and a Master’s in Public Administration.
 His approach to the law is informed by his time working front-line where he regularly worked with people in crisis.
-He has also worked extensively in policy, including an comprehensive review of the Alberta Community Corrections Branch.
+He has also worked extensively in policy and administration, including an comprehensive review of the Alberta Community Corrections Branch.

 Ian graduated from the University of Victoria Faculty of Law where he served as Co-Editor in Chief of the UVic Law Journal.
 He was elected President of the Law Students’ Society and earned the Diana Priestly Award for Outstanding Contributions to UVic Law.